Comprehensive analysis of Paradox (Olivia)'s strengths and weaknesses based on real user feedback and expert evaluation.

 No published pricing — requires a sales conversation, and enterprise costs ($75K-150K+/year) lock out smaller organizations

-No free trial or self-service signup — you cannot evaluate the platform without committing to a demo process
+No free trial or self-service signup — you cannot evaluate the platform without committing to a multi-step demo and sales process

-Designed for high-volume hiring (500+ roles/year) — poor fit for teams filling a handful of specialized positions
+Designed for high-volume hiring (500+ roles/year) — poor ROI for teams filling a handful of specialized or executive-level positions

 5 areas for improvement that potential users should consider.